change default Database driver to allow transactional DB

 This is probably not a problem in most cases but that would be great if there was an option to select InnoDB tables when running a test environment so that each testcase could be run in DB isolation inside a transaction which would be rolled back after the test case (and never committed if the test case ends up in a Fatal Error )

 Putting this option in test environment is not really a refactoring as we do not yet have different environments (...) but why not using InnoDb by default for dev and prod environment also ?

 Please give your opinion on that idea.

-Updated by Hans De Bisschop about 9 years ago
+Updated by Hans De Bisschop over 9 years ago